remy727/remy727.github.io/_posts/2023-06-08-model-types.md

 end
 ```

+### Decorator models
-3. Decorator models: These models are used to add presentation logic to domain models, keeping the domain models focused on business logic.
+These models are used to add presentation logic to domain models, keeping the domain models focused on business logic.
 Decorator models typically use the decorator pattern and can be implemented using the draper gem or by creating plain Ruby classes.

 ```ruby
 # app/decorators/user_decorator.rb